 Despite the potential challenges, engaging a crowd is often invaluable, as crowd participants are capable of creative ideation in a way that computational methods are not, and they can generate novel ideas or new tasks beyond those designed by the crowdsourcer.
-Crowd-generated microtasks are an important avenue for this creativity to manifest [8, 9]: The members of the crowd may be asked to not simply provide responses to given tasks, but also to propose new tasks to give to other crowd members.
+Crowd-gener-ated microtasks are an important avenue for this creativity to manifest [8, 9]: The members of the crowd may be asked to not simply provide responses to given tasks, but also to propose new tasks to give to other crowd members.
 Combining task proposal with microtask work provides the crowd a simple vehicle to introduce their own new ideas and hypotheses [8], while still leveraging the known efficiency of microtask work [10].

 Crowd-generated microtasks have been used for a number of practical crowdsourcing applications.
-Examples include feature generation for machine learning methods [11, 5], used to explore novel predictors of childhood obesity and home energy use; crowdsourced creation of knowledge networks [8, 12], allowing for an improved understanding of causal attribution; and contributing new questions to a growing user survey [13], used to generate and vote upon novel ideas for New York City's government to improve the welfare of its citizens.
-In all these examples, as new content are generated, the crowdsourcer is left to manage a growing set of simple, associated microtasks such as answering multiple-choice questions or voting for proposed ideas.
+Examples include feature generation for machine learning methods [5, 11], used to explore novel predictors of childhood obesity and home energy use; the 'verify' step of Soylent's Find-Fix-Verify algorithm [12], enabling prose writing to leverage microtask work within a crowd-powered word processor; crowdsourced creation of knowledge networks [8, 13], allowing for an improved understanding of causal attribution; and contributing new questions to a growing user survey [14], used to generate and vote upon novel ideas for New York City's government to improve the welfare of its citizens.
+In all these examples, as new content are generated, the crowdsourcer is left to manage a growing set of simple, associated micro-tasks such as answering multiple-choice questions or voting for proposed ideas.

-Another popular application of crowd-generated microtasks is question-answering (QA) websites, online communities where members can pose new questions they wish answered and provide answers to questions posed by other members [14, 15].
+Another popular application of crowd-generated microtasks is question-answering (QA) websites, online communities where members can pose new questions they wish answered and provide answers to questions posed by other members [15, 16].
 Although asking and answering questions are often open-ended tasks, microtasks are a key component of administrating a QA platform, with the platform provider instantiating any number of additional microtasks for purposes such as labeling or classifying content [9].
-One example of such a microtask, which is often embedded as part other tasks, is a yes/no survey showing members a question paired with a user-submitted answer and asking if this question is now sufficiently answered.
+One example of such a microtask, which is often embedded as part of other tasks, is a yes/no survey showing members a question paired with a user-submitted answer and asking if this question is now sufficiently answered.

 Allowing the crowd to generate tasks can lead to a growing set of tasks and this growth, even slow growth, can eventually overwhelm the crowdsourcer's resources and the majority of tasks will remain unseen by the crowd [8].
-Thus a crowdsourcer using crowd-generated microtasks must use resources efficiently.
-Algorithmic crowdsourcing addresses efficiency with methods for the crowdsourcer to allocate tasks to the crowd and efficiently and accurately infer answers for given microtasks [16, 17].
+Thus a crowdsourcer using crowd-generated micro-tasks must use resources efficiently.
+Algorithmic crowdsourcing addresses efficiency with methods for the crowdsourcer to allocate tasks to the crowd and efficiently and accurately infer answers for given microtasks [17, 18].
 However, most allocation algorithms assume a fixed set of tasks to distribute to the crowd.
-Our goal here is to study how algorithmic crowdsourcing methods can best be used for crowdsourcing problems with crowd-generated microtasks.
+Our goal here is to study how algorithmic crowd-sourcing methods can best be used for crowdsourcing problems with crowd-generated microtasks.
 We introduce a decision process-cost forecasting-that enables a crowdsourcer to decide online whether to grow the set of tasks or receive responses to existing tasks.
 For problems where the crowdsourcer can make this choice, this provides a means to apply efficient algorithms to crowd-generated microtasks, allowing the crowdsourcer to achieve high quality work on tasks even when the set of tasks is open-ended.